Jump to section:

 - Messaging strategies that resonate with specific personas

-When a prospect opens an email at 9:47 AM on Tuesday, the system doesn't just record the open it updates its model of when this particular contact is most responsive and adjusts future outreach timing accordingly.
+When a prospect opens an email at 9:47 AM on Tuesday, Ruh.AI's system doesn't just record the open—it updates its model of when this particular contact is most responsive and adjusts future outreach timing accordingly.
 This contextual intelligence enables SDR Sarah to achieve response rates 3-5x higher than traditional automated outreach.

 Learn more about AI agents in business: Explore our complete blog collection for in-depth guides on implementing intelligent automation across sales, marketing, and operations.